basho/basho_docs/source/languages/en/riak/ops/mdc/v3/aae.md

 ## Configuration

-If you are using Riak Enterprise version 2.0, configuration is managed using a combination of the `app.config` and `advanced.config` files on each node.
-While the semantics and general usage of the `app.config` file should be familiar to users of previous versions of Riak Enterprise, the `advanced.config` is new and specific to version 2.0.
-A general discussion can be found in [[Advanced Configuration|Configuration Files#Advanced-Configuration]], as well as a listing of the Multi-Datacenter-specific parameters that must be set there.
-The sections below will make it clear which settings need to be set in which file.
+If you are using Riak Enterprise version 2.0, configuration is managed using the `advanced.config` files on each node.
+The semantics of the `advanced.config` file are similar to the formerly used `app.config` file.
+For more information and for a list of configurable parameters, see our documentation on [[Advanced Configuration|Configuration Files#Advanced-Configuration]].

 ### Enable Active Anti-Entropy